Stillat/antlers-components/readme.md

 > Note: We have to explicitly allow the current article's title and content values by supplying them via. parameters.
 Without this, it will default to the current page's values.

 When using this syntax, we do not need to prefix named slots with `slot:` inside our partial.
 Additionally, we also have access to an attributes bag.
-Parameters supplying to named slots will be available within the partial, as well:
+Parameters supplied to named slots will be available within the partial, as well:

 ```antlers
 {{ collection:articles }}